mitre/fieldmanual/sphinx-docs/How-to-Build-Agents.md

 # How to Build Agents

 Building your own agent is a way to create a unique - or undetectable - footprint on compromised machines.
-Our default agent, 54ndc47, is a representation of what an agent can do.
+Our default agent, Sandcat, is a representation of what an agent can do.
 This agent is written in GoLang and offers an extensible collection of command-and-control (C2) protocols, such as communicating over HTTP or GitHub Gist.

-You can extend 54ndc47 by adding your own C2 protocols in place or you can follow this guide to create your own agent from scratch.
+You can extend Sandcat by adding your own C2 protocols in place or you can follow this guide to create your own agent from scratch.

 ## Understanding contacts